NaziaSiddique/CartoonQuiz/README.md

 Acknowledgements
-•	My inspiration for this website was from my own experience and love of cartoons having enjoyed many hours watching them as a child and then with my own children
+•	My inspiration for this website was from my own experience and love of cartoons having enjoyed many hours watching them as a child and with my own children

+• My best friend, who was there day and night motivating me and taking care of everything else that was falling around me.

+• My colleagues from work who became my user testers for this project and finding spelling errors and bugs.

 •	My mentor Brian Macharia helped and supported me by suggesting some ideas for the project

 Disclaimer